-7.5 Department chairs and school directors should ensure that new faculty members receive a copy of this policy and a oral explanation at the time they are given their first class assignment.
+7.5 Department chairs and school directors should ensure that new faculty members receive a copy of this policy and an oral explanation at the time they are given their first class assignment.

 A student involved in a dispute must first attempt to resolve the matter with the other party.
-If an agreement is not reached, the student should seek the aid of the University Ombudsperson or the immediate supervisor of the other party.
-Students may seek the counsel of the Ombudsperson before speaking with parties directly involved in the conflict.
-If this informal process fails to resolve the matter, the student should contact the University Ombusperson regarding the formal complaint process.
+If an agreement is not reached, the student should seek the aid of the Student Ombudsperson or the immediate supervisor of the other party.
+Students may seek the counsel of the Student Ombudsperson before speaking with parties directly involved in the conflict.
+If this informal process fails to resolve the matter, the student should contact the Student Ombusperson regarding the formal complaint process.

 Complaint Procedures - Alleged Violations of State Law